 - Taste for acid, heat, and salt.
 I typically find I want a couple more squeezes of lemon.
 Serve with rice or quinoa and your favorite raita.
 Plain yogurt also work for a fuss-free accompaniement.

-- Feel free to swap in your favorite fish for the salmon for Kerala fish curry.
+- Feel free to swap in your favorite fish for the salmon in this Kerala fish curry.

 - Ideally get center cut steaks so that the fish has a more even thickness.

-- If you would like a thicker sauce, after baking the fish, remove from the coconut mixture and cover with foil.
+- If you would like a thicker sauce, after baking the fish, remove it from the coconut mixture and cover with foil.
 Add the sauce back into the dutch oven or pan you cooked the masala in.
 Over medium-high heat, cook the sauce for about 5 minutes or until it is at the consistency you would like.
-Strain if you want a smooth sauce, but not necessary.
+Strain it if you want a smooth sauce, but this step is not necessary.

-- Ground coriander losses it’s flavor fairly quickly.
+- Ground coriander losses it’s flavor reasonably quickly.
 Either freshly grind some coriander seeds, or make sure your powder is still flavorful.